shaizamzaheer/hadoop-Post-Sale-Automobile-Report/README.md

 <div align="center">

 This is a practice project in python to set up a map reduce job with simple methods and test the local Hadoop setup.

-The goal is to write a MapReduce program to produce a report of the total number of accidents per make and year of the car
+The goal is to write a MapReduce program to produce a report of the total number of accidents per make and year of the car.

 </div>

 ## Running the code

-Clone the repository with git bash (or download from GitHub):
+Clone the repository with git bash (or download from GitHub:

 ```bash
 git clone https://github.com/shaizamzaheer/bankapp.git